辛宝Otto

 Click Run in the image to see the result of running this code.

-You can copy the code I provided and test it yourself.
+You can copy the code I provided to verify it:

 import UIKit